 - A change has been made in the Linux base distribution to a distribution based on Linux Red Hat Advanced Server 2.1.
 This new base distribution is the SGI Advanced Linux Environment 2.1. - The kernel is now installed to /boot/efi/EFI/sgi/.
 This change is part of the upgrade to elilo v3.3.
-For more details about this change, see "Extensible Firmware Interface (EFI)" in Chapter 3. - The Updates and Boot CDs have been eliminated from the list of CDs provided, and their functionality folded into the Installation CDs. - A new section, "Upgrading from Previous SGI ProPack Releases to SGI ProPack 2.2" in Chapter 2 has been added.
+For more details about this change, see "Extensible Firmware Interface (EFI)" in Chapter 3. - The Updates and Boot CDs have been eliminated from the list of CDs provided, and their functionality folded into the Installation CDs. - A new section, about upgrading from previous SGI Propack releases was added in Chapter 2.